 The Questionably Great

 It’s more difficult than I thought to say this book reaches greatness on behalf of some fancy phrasing.
 At the end of the day, Blood Meridian isn’t anything that most people will want to read.
-Heck, it’s not anything that I want to read again.
+It’s not anything that I want to read again.
 The book falls into an abyss.
 Maybe this wasn’t the best time to read a book that is all “us vs. them” when there’s no reason given for the “vs.” other than nationality/race.
 At times, even this falls away and not even indefensible racism is held as a reason.
-Nothing comes of anything in this book—no, that’s not right: Violence comes of violence again and again.
+Nothing comes of anything in this book—no, that’s not right: Violence comes of violence, again and again.
 Yet no one has a thought or reaction to this.
 Nothing is gained, felt, or learned.
 No one takes joy and no one feels guilt.
 It’s just one long slog of barren landscapes, horses, guns, and depraved acts.
-Is the utter meaninglessness supposed to drive the reader mad?
+Is the utter meaninglessness supposed to make a point?
 Other McCarthy books don’t have this problem: In Outer Dark and No Country, the seemingly-unstoppable and unreasonable violence that stalks the protagonists follows a logic—it’s meant as a brutal comeuppance, no one is clean, and no one can get away.
 But here?

 You know what, shove it.
 This book blows.
 I hate it.
 Even the pretty sentences are messed up and I read the whole stupid thing and didn’t even get a proper ending.
-And WHO SITS IN AN OUTHOUSE NAKED?
+And WHO SITS NAKED IN AN OUTHOUSE?
 OUTHOUSES ARE DISGUSTING. !@#$%^&!

 Why Outer Dark, No Country For Old Men, and The Road Are All Better

 Because they are.
-They are.
-The end of Outer Dark is also heinous, but at least the characters have thoughts and motives beyond “I’m hungry” and “Screw these people.”
+The end of Outer Dark is also heinous, but at least the characters have thoughts and motives beyond “I’m hungry” and “screw these people.”